 Here’s 8 great reasons for you to consider having a winter wedding

-With the UK in the grips of a heatwave, I sit here mopping my brow, reminiscing of colder days.
-It seems a good time to talk about winter weddings – and all the reasons why you might go off-piste and embrace a wonderful winter “I Do”.
+All the reasons why you might go off-piste and embrace a wonderful winter “I Do”.
 So rather than fighting for dates and venues amidst the height of wedding season, here’s 8 great reasons for you to consider having a winter wedding.

 1. You can avoid wedding season madness.

 We all know that typically, summer is the season for weddings.
-Which means you, and probably many of your close friends (and your guests too), are likely to be taking time off work or travelling about on more than one weekend or two, to attend the gorgeous flower-lined colour-filled nuptials of all your friends’ special days.
+This means you, and probably many of your close friends (and your guests too), are likely to be taking time off work or travelling about on more than one weekend or two, to attend the gorgeous flower-lined colour-filled nuptials of all your friends’ special days.

 So how can you ensure your wedding stands out from the rest?
-Why not break the mould and avoid “wedding season” all together.
+Why not break the mould and avoid “wedding season” altogether.
 An off-season ceremony will give your friends and family a wonderful reason to come together to celebrate your special day, even if it is a bit chilly out.

 2. There’s excitement ahead, once Christmas is past.